King George Hub

 King George Hub is a mixed-use development with retail, office and residential high-rises in Surrey, British Columbia, Canada, located at the northeast corner of King George Boulevard and Fraser Highway in the Surrey City Centre district.
 Developed by the PCI Group and designed by MCM Partnership, the project is located adjacent to the transit hub at King George station.

 History

-Phase A began construction in 2012 and was completed in early 2016, houses the headquarters for Coast Capital Savings, a federal credit union.
+Phase A began construction in 2012 and was completed in early 2016.
+It houses the headquarters for Coast Capital Savings, a federal credit union.
 The second phase, which began construction in early 2018, consists of the Hub 9850 office building, and the Hub One and Two residential towers.
 Phase B was completed in 2021.

-Phase C, which began construction in 2019, consists only of The Line residential building.
-Phase D, the final phase, began construction in 2021.
-It consists of the Plaza One and Two residential buildings and are both estimated to be completed in 2025.
+Phase C, which began construction in 2019 and completed in late 2021, consists only of the Line residential building.
+Phase D began construction in 2021.
+It consists of the Plaza One and Two residential buildings and were both completed in 2025.

+Phase E, located on the south side of Fraser Highway, began construction in 2023.
+It is named Tether and is the second rental-only tower in the complex with an estimated completion date in 2026.